scalyvladimir/scalyvladimir/README.md

-## Hi there 👋, my name is Vladimir Chernyy
+## 👋 Hi there, my name is Vladimir Chernyy

 ### About me: